Subscribe and receive a 4L Casserole Dish

-Sorrel is a herb with a sharp, lemony flavour – the name derives from the French for ‘sour’.
+Sorrel is a herb with a sharp, lemony flavour.
 Highly regarded in France, where the leaves are used in soups and sauces, sorrel can also be served with fish and egg dishes.
 Only the younger leaves, available in the springtime, should be used in salads.
 In the summer, sorrel is put to tastier use when made into sauce or soup.

 Sorrel is best from April to September.
 It's easy to grow from seed in your garden too, or in a large pot.